In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 OMISSION OF CRUCIAL MEDICAL INFORMATION OVER A THREE-YEAR PERIOD?

-age.." apparently Ed Nichols could administer whatever he
+her age.." apparently Ed Nichols could administer whatever he

 "felt" was necessary (written response to investigators, January,